jessopaa/cipal/README.md

 All project dependencies are managed using [uv](https://docs.astral.sh/uv/).

-## Switching from Julia to Python

-All future updates to CIPAL will be implemented in Python and uploaded to this repository.
+## Why did we port CIPAL to Python?

 The original version of CIPAL presented in [Jessop et al. (2025)](https://doi.org/10.1037/rev0000564) was implemented in [Julia](https://julialang.org).
 We decided to use Julia since it offers a familiar high-level syntax (similar to [*R*](https://www.r-project.org/) or [Python](https://www.python.org/)) for writing [fast and efficient code](https://julialang.org/benchmarks/).
 However, Julia remains a niche language focused on numeric and scientific computing, with a small community of users and developers.
 In comparison, Python is one of the most widely used programming languages (see the latest [TIOBE index](https://www.tiobe.com/tiobe-index/)), with a large community working on improving the language and developing specialist packages for modelling and data analysis.
 Recent updates to Python have also led to significant performance improvements, making it possible to run simulations quickly in CIPAL, even with large datasets (see Benchmarks below).
 Therefore, we decided to port CIPAL to Python to make the code more transparent and accessible, allowing more researchers to use, scrutinize, adapt, or extend the architecture.
 We hope the contents of this repository will help others to understand CIPAL and the theory-driven testing methodology.
+All future updates to CIPAL will be implemented in Python and uploaded to this repository.

 ## Changes to CIPAL since version 1.0.0